PROGRAM AMENDMENTS, SUSPENSIONS, AND DELETIONS (CTE)

 - Notifying employers, workforce development organizations and other community stakeholder

-To reinstate a program within the three year period, the college must submit a letter of request, signed by the chief academic officer or president, to CCWD-ODE.
+To reinstate a program within the three year period, the college must submit a letter of request, signed by the chief academic officer or president, to CCWD.
 An updated curriculum plan for the program must be submitted with the letter of intent to reinstate the program.
 The updated curriculum plan must follow the amendment parameters.